A story of friendship between a kid and a GPD Officer

 And so, he does.

-“I love when she pick me up, Bring me to the park, take me to get something to eat, ” said Josiah McMurran, Officer Wines New Best Friend.
+“I love when she picks me up, Bring me to the park, take me to get something to eat, ” said Josiah McMurran, Officer Wines New Best Friend.

 Now, once a week, Officer Jenna Wines picks Josiah up from school.
 She did it to be a mentor.